As we go into a new year it’s important that we think about lead generation.

+Quarter after quarter sales teams think about how good, bad or ugly their inbound leads have been.
 We all know the importance of B2B lead generation when it comes to helping a sales team reach their sales quota.
-It’s a simple scenario that many B2B marketers and sales professional have had heated discussions over:
+It’s a simple scenario that many B2B marketers and sales professionals have had heated discussions over:

 No leads.
 No sales.